-- This document represents one out of nine compilations made by the Swedish Agency for Marine and Water Management (SwAM) to highlight Sweden's key efforts and initiatives for Sustainable Development Goal 14 of the 2030 Agenda for Sustainable Development.
-It has been developed as a part of Sweden's work in support of The Ocean Conference in New York, June 5-9, 2017. - Several other Swedish agencies and institutions have contributed to the content in these compilations: the Swedish Environmental Protection Agency, the Swedish International Development Cooperation Agency (Sida), the Swedish Meteorological and Hydrological Institute (SMHI), the Swedish Board of Agriculture, the Swedish Chemicals Agency, the Swedish Transport Agency, and the Swedish Institute for the Marine Environment (SIME). - The documentation focuses on a situation assessment and does not constitute a complete picture of Sweden's initiatives being carried out in order to achieve the goal and targets.
-A starting point for the content is operational areas within national authorities, but the content has also been expanded to include other significant aspects based upon existing contacts and knowledge. - Furthermore, the Swedish Environmental Research Institute (IVL) has been commissioned by SwAM to compile initiatives and examples from Sweden's industry and blue growth sector.
-The Sustainable Development Solutions Network (SDSN) Northern Europe has also composed a complementary compilation of efforts from innovative blue growth initiatives.
-The result of this work is presented in separate reports. - The Swedish Institute for the Marine Environment has been commissioned by SwAM to produce two syntheses in support of the conference.
-One concerns mitigating marine eutrophication in the presence of strong societal driving forces, with a focus on impacts and measures, and the other concerns impacts and measures regarding marine litter in small island developing states.
+This document represents one out of nine compilations made by the Swedish Agency for Marine and Water Management (SwAM) to highlight Sweden's key efforts and initiatives for Sustainable Development Goal 14 of the 2030 Agenda for Sustainable Development.
+This report has been developed as a part of Sweden's work in support of The Ocean Conference in Lisbon 2020.
+It is based on the report developed for The Oceans Conference in New York 2017 and has been updated by the Swedish Institute for the Marine environment together with researchers and experts from universities, organisations and agencies including the Swedish Agency for Marine and Water Management.

-www.havochvatten.se/en/initiativesforSGD14
+The documentation focuses on a situation assessment and does not constitute a complete picture of Sweden's initiatives being carried out in order to achieve the goal and targets.
+A starting point for the content is operational areas within national authorities, but the content has also been expanded to include other significant aspects based upon existing contacts and knowledge.

+Swedish Agency for Marine and Water Management

+www.havochvatten.se/en